Home Page of Portfolio for Promotion to Full Professor

 Yanick Rice Lamb

 Yanick Rice Lamb’s mission is to give voice to the voiceless and share the gift of knowledge through the written word.
-An award-winning journalist and author, Yanick shares her expertise at Howard University, where she is an associate professor and chair of the Department of Media, Journalism and Film.
+An award-winning journalist and author, Yanick shares her expertise at Howard University, where she is a professor and former chair of the Department of Media, Journalism and Film.
 She teaches multimedia reporting, interactive editing and magazine writing.
 She is also adviser to 101 Magazine and the Howard University News Service.
-Her research focuses on the impact of social media and technology, media management and diversity.
+Her research focuses on environmental health as well as the impact of social media and technology, media management and diversity.
 It has been featured in publications such as the Journal of Magazine and New Media Research and Asia-Pacific Media Educator.

 In addition to teaching, Yanick is a media consultant and co-founder of FierceforBlackWomen.com.
 Her work has also appeared in The New York Times Magazine, Essence, Parenting, Ebony, The History Channel Magazine, TheRoot.com, BlackAmericaWeb.com and thegrio.com.